Find Cheap Auto Insurance Quotes in Your Area

 Zipcar insurance: coverage for vehicle damage

 If a Zipcar is damaged while you're renting it, you'll be responsible for the costs of repairing the car, up to a certain amount.
-This fee is called the damage fee waiver, and how much you'll pay after a crash depends on what level of damage fee waiver you've added to your membership.
+This fee is called the damage fee waiver, and how much you'll pay after a crash depends on which level of damage fee waiver you've added to your membership.

 Zipcar damage fee by membership level